gtiwari-bidmc/LD_Score_Estimation_wiki/LD-File-Formats.md

 ## l2.M_5_50
 One line, # of columns = number of annotations in the accompanying `.l2.ldscore` file in the same order.
 Each column contains the number of SNPs in the corresponding annotation category with MAF > 5%.
-The `.l2.M` file format is the same, exe
+The `.l2.M` file format is the same, except without the restriction on MAF.

 Example: